-Amy Eden Jollymore is a writer, speaker, journal writing advocate, and author of The Kind Self Healing Book.
-She studied writing at Vermont College, earning an MFA in Creative Writing.
-Her writing has appeared in Time Out New York, Natural Health, Scholastic, PBS online, Forbes, The Good Men Project, Ravishly, and others.
+Amy Eden Jollymore is a writer, journal writing advocate, and author of The Kind Self Healing Book.
+She studied writing at Vermont College of Fine Arts, earning an MFA in Creative Writing.
+Her work has appeared in Time Out New York, Natural Health, Scholastic, PBS online, Forbes, The Good Men Project, Ravishly, and others.
 She is currently working on a memoir.
 Follow Amy on Instagram at @amy_eden_jollymore.

 Find Amy's writing on Instagram at @amy_eden_jollymore,